-When users provide feedback to a responsive company, they materially impact the brand and ensure that the product you get is the product what you expect.
+When users provide feedback to a responsive company, they materially impact the brand and ensure that the product you get is the product that you expect.
 Ever since Windows 8 was introduced in 2012, we saw some changes happening with Windows 8.1 and now Windows 8.1 Update.
-The latest updates, formally named as Windows 8.1 Update introduces new features and more changes to Windows 8, based on consumer feedback.
+The latest updates, formally named Windows 8.1 Update introduces new features and more changes to Windows 8, based on consumer feedback.

 Windows 8.1 Update new features

 Windows 8.1 Update focuses on customer-driven improvements, tutorials, more personalization options, the ability to boot to desktop by default, improvements to multi-tasking, and more.
 After installing this update on your computer (excluding Tablets) will boot to desktop by default.
 A new group of Tiles has been added to a new user’s Start screen – This PC, PC Settings, Documents, and Pictures.
 Existing users won’t see it – only new profiles get these!
 Moreover, newly installed Apps have a blue “NEW” text next to its name.
 Check out the other new features!

 New Power and Search button on the Start Screen

 Now when you visit the Start Screen, on select devices you can find Power and Search buttons.
 The buttons are visible in the upper-right corner just next to your account picture.
 They provide a shortcut to shut down and search options, right from the Start Screen.
 Select devices will now boot to desktop as the default setting.